Palestinian insurgency in South Lebanon

-The Palestinian insurgency in South Lebanon was a multi-sided armed conflict initiated by the Palestine Liberation Organization (PLO) against Israel in 1968 and against Lebanese Christian militias in the mid-1970s.
+The Palestine Liberation Organization (PLO) led an insurgency against Israel in 1968 and against Lebanese Christian militias in the mid-1970s.
 PLO's goals evolved during the insurgency; by 1977, its goal was to pressure Israel into allowing a Palestinian state in the West Bank and Gaza Strip.
 In 1982, Israel invaded Lebanon and expelled the PLO, thereby ending the insurgency.

 During the 1948 Palestine war, about 100,000 Palestinians fled or were expelled by Israel into Lebanon; it is from these Palestinian refugee camps that most insurgents were recruited.
 In 1968, PLO guerrillas began conducting raids into Israel, and Israel conducted retaliatory raids into Lebanon.
 At the time, PLO's objective was to establish a single democratic state in all of historical Palestine with equal rights for Jews, Muslims and Christians.
 By 1977, the objective had evolved to establishing a Palestinian state in the West Bank and Gaza Strip, alongside Israel.
 The Lebanese army was too weak to prevent the PLO from using Lebanese soil as a base for the insurgency, and eventually the PLO succeeded in creating a "state within a state" in southern Lebanon.

 The insurgency continued during the 1970s, and served as a major catalyst for the outbreak of the Lebanese Civil War in 1975.
 Fighting between the Palestinians and the Christian militias lasted until the Israeli invasion of Lebanon in 1982, which led to the expulsion of the Palestine Liberation Organization (PLO) from Lebanese territory.
 While the PLO relocated to Tunisia in the aftermath of Israel's invasion, other Palestinian militant factions, such as the Syria-based PFLP–GC, continued to carry out low-level operations from Syrian-occupied Lebanon.
 After 1982, the insurgency is considered to have faded in light of the inter-Lebanese Mountain War and the Israel–Hezbollah conflict, the latter of which took place for the duration of the Israeli occupation of South Lebanon.

 Background

 During the 1948 Palestine war, 730,000 Palestinians fled or were forced to leave by Zionist forces, (Note: Before the establishment of Israel, Palestinians were expelled by Zionist paramilitaries; after the establishment of Israel, Palestinians were expelled by the Israeli army itself.) of which 100,000 arrived in Lebanon.
 Most of the guerrillas would be recruited from Palestinian refugee camps.
 By 1969, this population had grown to 235,000 as a result of natural population growth and immigration, including Palestinians who fled or were expelled by Israel during the 1967 war.
 On the eve of the 1982 Israeli invasion, the Palestinian population in Lebanon was 375,000.

 While the first Palestinian attack on Israel from Lebanon happened in 1965, the number of armed Palestinians prior to 1967 was estimated at just 200.
-The 1967 Six-Day war stimulated the growth of the Palestinian fedayeen (guerrillas).
+The 1967 Six-Day War stimulated the growth of the Palestinian fedayeen (guerrillas).
 After 1967, the number of armed Palestinians increased to 2,000 and by 1968 it had reached 15,000.